PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 ```

 * `Name` defines a unique name for the variable, for example `wellname-vartype-1`.
-* `Type` denotes what type of variable this is, e.g. `SplinePoints`, `OpenShut`, `Transmissibility`, `Rate` or `BHP`.
+* `Type` denotes what type of variable this is, e.g. `SplinePoints`, `OpenShut`, `Transmissibility`, `WellBlockPosition`, `Rate` or `BHP`.
 * `TimeSteps` denotes at what time steps the value of the variable is allowed to change.
 It is defined as an integer array of time steps.
 * `VariableSplinePointIndices` denotes which of the spline points are allowed to vary.
 The indices not found in this list are taken to be stationary.
 * `Blocks` indicate the blocks the variable applies to.
-E.g. for the `Transmissibility` type, it indicates which well blocks should have variable transmissibilites.
+E.g. for the `Transmissibility` type, it indicates which well blocks should have variable transmissibilites; for the `WellBlockPosition` type it indicates the initial position of the well blocks that should be allowed to vatty.
 If this is set to `WELL`, it will be applied to all well blocks with completions.
 Note that the listed blocks must correspond to a completion (perforation).

 ## Simulator